 The City of London which is the largest city in southwestern Ontario, is surrounded on the west, north and east by the County.
 Its location as well as the amount and type of economic activity that the City generates creates a significant impact on the County.
-The attractiveness of the County to many residents has resulted in development pressures in those municipalities surrounding the City of London.
+The attractiveness of the County to many residents has resulted in development pressures.
 With this has come the challenges of protecting and retaining the natural and cultural environment, the agricultural community, the countryside image and the County's community spirit.

 Agriculture is the predominant land use and economic mainstay in the County.
-Consequently, the protection of the farming community and agricultural land represent major thrusts in the policies of this the County Official Plan.
+Consequently, the protection of the farming community and agricultural land represent major thrusts in the policies of the County Official Plan.
 Integral to the preservation of agricultural land is the protection of the natural environment.
-The natural environment consists of a number of features including wetlands, Areas of Natural and Scientific Interest, woodlots and stream corridors as well as underlying environmental functions.
 As a predominantly rural environment the County has a wealth of healthy natural heritage features and areas including wetlands, woodlands, thickets, meadows, streams, rivers and lakes that provide important ecological functions that sustain native biodiversity, maintain natural water and nutrient cycles, contribute to climate change mitigation, and support agricultural land uses by providing healthy pollinators and reducing soil erosion.
-An ecosystem approach to planning will be used to achieve a balance between the economic development and protection of the natural environments.
+An ecosystem approach to planning will be used to achieve a balance between economic development and protection of the natural environment.

 The County will continue to evolve as changes to the agricultural industry takes place and development pressures increase.
-The challenge will be to protect the agricultural community, the natural environment and the character cultural heritage of the County while fostering economic growth.
+The challenge will be to protect the agricultural community, the natural environment and the cultural heritage of the County while fostering economic growth.